"Obey Wario! Destroy Mario!"

 instead of just being extremely greedy.

-The plot is that Wario took over Mario's kingdom while Mario was away in the first game, and taken over the land's castle.
+The plot is that Wario took over Mario's kingdom and castle while Mario was rescuing Daisy in the first game.
 Mario needs to find the eponymous six golden coins to get into the castle and stop Wario.